 Divorce and custody cases can seem like very long, drawn-out affairs.
 It can take months to get everything settled and finalized.
-But what takes even longer than getting a visitation or custody agreement in place to begin with is raising a child.
+But what takes even longer than getting a visitation or custody order in place to begin with is raising a child.
 Chances are that after all of the legal maneuvering and paperwork is finished, you’ll still have years left before your child becomes an adult.
-And during those years, circumstances may change from what they were when the original custody and visitation settlement was arranged.
-For example, you may find yourself wanting or needing to move from where you were when the original agreement was made.
-What does that mean for your visitation or custody order?
-Take a look at what you need to know about how moving affects visitation and custody.

 In some cases, parental relocation is addressed in the final version of the parenting plan ordered by the court.
 If you don’t remember or you’re not sure whether this situation is addressed in yours, it’s worth taking a look at the order.
 Depending on the situation, it may say what steps are to be taken in the event that either parent is relocating.